epfl-ada/ada-2022-project-dadalife/index.md

 <img src="assets/images/regression_comparaison.png" alt="ladder graph revelation features"/>

-### Now that I am famous, how shall I choose my next perfomance?
+### Now that I am famous, how shall I choose my next performance?

-Based on the graph on the right, it is clear that the strategy to adopt is not the same.
-Some features remain important, some change drastically.
-Here are some of the main changes:
-* The most important ATTRIBUTE_1 is even more important now, you should really try to maximise it.
+The number of famous male actors you should play with is even more important now to stay at the top.

-* We can note ATTRIBUTE_QUI_DEVIENT_TREEES_NEGATIF to really avoid now that you’re famous.
-* ATTRIBUTE_QUI_DEVIENT_2E_+_IMPORTANT was to avoid is possible, it is now the second most important, don't forget to change that
-* Same vibe for ATTRIBUTE_QUI_DEVIENT_4E_+_IMPORTANT
+We can note that the total number of famous actors the revealed actor has played with within the past three years has dropped dramatically.
+Famous actors may now out-shadow you, so be careful about that now that you’re at the top.

+The weight of the number of famous male actors is now even higher than before while the one of female actors is constant.
+However, the importance of the median score of the male casting has decreased, likewise for the female casting, but the latter is still negative!

+Last but not least, the weight of the number of famous actors in the RM is one of the features that has the largest increase!
+This shows that networking has a major impact in this industry.
+Remember how you had to be careful about the number of famous actors you played with when you were unknown?
+Now you should look for large casts with a lot of famous actors!

 # Who are the career boosters?